kevin-crook-ucb/ucb_mids_w205_repo/README.md

 We have tried using O'Reilly technical books, but have faced some issues there as well.
 The Berkeley library only subscribes to the lowest level of O'Reilly and most of the readings would be from books that are behind a paywall.
 Since we cover 10 or more different technologies, it would result in students buying 10 books at $40 to $60 each.
 Also, it's not practical to have students read 10 or more technical books in a 14 week period.
 We have tried pulling relevant chapters out, but it's really hard to understand a chapter pulled out of book as they will often refer to knowledge presented in earlier chapters.

 We are currently exploring industry white papers to see if there are any suitable papers there.

+## Cloud

+In w205, we will be using Amazon Web Services (AWS) for all labs and projects.

+There is actually a master plan in MIDS to get students exposure to different cloud vendors.
+The idea is to get students some exposure to multiple cloud vendors, as job listings often mention different cloud vendors.

+One advantage of using AWS over the other cloud vendors for w205 is that AWS has Amazon Machine Images (AMIs).
+AMIs allow the course creator to do several hours of setup and  configuring the AMI, which saves students several pages of setup instructions and several hours of setup time in creating a Virtual Machine (VM).
+Since w205 is the first cloud experience for most students, AMI's make the initial experience much easier than the other cloud vendors.

+If you want, you are welcome to repeat the labs in another cloud vendor to gain experience with another cloud vendor.
+However, you would be pretty much on your own with creating a VM, installing and configuring Docker, creating all necessary networking, configuring virtual routers, configuring Linux kernel parameters, SSH keys, etc.  Instructors and TAs will not have time to support other cloud vendors in addition to AWS.